JeffreyJPZ/mefit/README.md

 - As a user, I want to be able to make a new exercise and add it to a list of exercises for my profile.
 - As a user, I want to be able to view and delete exercises from my profile.
-- As a user, I want to be able to select an exercise and edit its information, including sets, reps, muscle groups, and personal difficulty.
+- As a user, I want to be able to select an exercise and edit its information, including its name, muscle group, difficulty, and time.
 - As a user, I want to be able to generate a workout schedule with the list of exercises for my profile.